Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

+Sampling generated 1K CIFs per condition using \texttt{T} = 1.0, \texttt{top-K} = 15 and \texttt{top-p} = 0.95, with \textit{ab initio} prompting.
+Eight density conditions were evaluated: \SIlist[list-units=single]{1.27;2.55;6.37;10.20;12.75;15.30;19.12;22.94}{g/cm^3} (inputted as normalised values), with $E_{\mathrm{hull}} = 0~\si{\electronvolt/atom}$ applied as a secondary condition.

-For the discovery task, the final MP-SLME dataset was used to fine-tune the base model to condition CIF generation on associated SLME percentages.
-We sampled the model to generate 100K CIFs with \texttt{T} = 1.0, \texttt{top-K} = 50, \texttt{top-p} = 0.95.
-The prompts were set to ab-initio, so we did not specify a cell composition.
-A higher \texttt{top-K} value was selected to expand the accessible chemical space during the sampling of atomic species.
-This approach prevents the model from being restricted to only the most common elements, thereby increasing the diversity of atomic types available for ab-initio material discovery.
+For the discovery task, the complete MP~SLME dataset was used to fine-tune the base model for SLME-conditioned CIF generation.
+Sampling produced 100K CIFs using \texttt{T} = 1.0, \texttt{top-K} = 50 and \texttt{top-p} = 0.95, with \textit{ab initio} prompting.
+The elevated \texttt{top-K} parameter expanded the accessible chemical space during atomic species selection, preventing collapse toward common elements and increasing the elemental diversity of the generated structures.

-For materials recovery tasks, we employed the various XRD related datasets.
-Because this task is more constrained (more conditions, heterogeneous data, additional cell composition and sometimes space-group information), we employed the `1-perplexity' sampling scheme for the crystal structure predictions, for which the effectiveness was validated in Appendix \ref{app:ablation_studies}. \texttt{T} = 0.75, \texttt{top-K} = 10, \texttt{top-p} = 0.95 were chosen as the sampling parameters.
-The temperature parameter was picked by scanning across various temperature ranges and optimising match rates and RMS-d metrics on a sub-sampled test set for both `20-consistent' and `1-perplexity' scored CIFs (See Methods \ref{sec:sampling} for details on the sampling schemes, and Appendix \ref{app:ablation_studies} for the ablation study).
-For all the studies, we prompted the model with cell composition plus XRD information.
-In the case of the polymorph recovery study (Section \ref{sec:experimental_recovery}), adding space-group information was also evaluated, as well as prompting models with 2$\times$ the stoichiometry of their true cell composition, akin to a supercell.
+Materials recovery tasks used the XRD datasets.
+Given the highly constrained nature of these tasks, like incorporating multiple conditions, heterogeneous data, cell compositions and occasionally space group information, a ``1-perplexity'' sampling scheme was employed for crystal structure predictions (ablation detailed in Appendix~\ref{app:ablation_studies}).
+Sampling parameters were fixed at \texttt{T} = 0.75, \texttt{top-K} = 10 and \texttt{top-p} = 0.95.
+The temperature parameter was determined via a systematic sweep that optimised match rates and RMSD metrics on a sub-sampled test set for both ``20-consistent'' and ``1-perplexity'' scored CIFs (see Section~\ref{sec:sampling} for sampling schemes and Appendix~\ref{app:ablation_studies} for the ablation study).
+All models were prompted with target cell compositions alongside XRD spectra.
+For the polymorph recovery study (Section~\ref{sec:experimental_recovery}), we used \texttt{T} = 1.1, \texttt{top-K} = 15 and \texttt{top-p} = 0.95.
+Models were additionally evaluated with space group prompting and supercell prompting by doubling the input stoichiometry relative to the true cell composition.